MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 ### Apply permissions to your application within Azure Active Directory

 You need to enable additional permissions for your application in addition to what was provided on the app registration page.
-You need to be logged in with the *master* account, used for embedding, which needs to be a global admin account.
+You need to be logged in with a *global admin* account to enable permissions.

 ### Use the Azure Active Directory portal